owntone/owntone-server/README_RADIO_STREAMS.md

 ### 3) Set metadata with a custom script
-If your radio station publishes metadata via another method than the above, e.g. just on their web site, then you will have to write a script that pulls the metadata and then pushes it to forked-daapd.
+If your radio station publishes metadata via another method than the above, e.g. just on their web site, then you will have to write a script that pulls the metadata and then pushes it to the server.
 To update metadata for the currently playing radio station use something like this JSON API request:

 ```shell